Vocabulary Superseded — 2026-07-06

 The Toledo Extraction — Batil Completing the De-Attribution

 The Toledo School's triple extraction — stripping the Alid origin, then the Islamic authorship, then replacing the Islamic name with "rediscovered Greek wisdom" — is Attribute III (parasitic) completed across three generations.
-What arrived in Latin Europe was genuine Haq — the intellectual output of a transmission chain running from the Prophetic line through Imam al-Sadiq to the Khorasan crucible.
+What arrived in Latin Europe was genuine Haq — the intellectual output of a transmission chain running from the Prophetic line through Imam al-Sadiq (A.S.) to the Khorasan crucible.
 But it arrived carrying three successive Batil coats: the Abbasid institutional name, then the "Islamic philosophy" label emptied of its Alid content, then the "Greek wisdom" label emptied of its Islamic authorship.
-The water reached Europe.
-But it arrived under three layers of foam-naming.

 Ba'alist is the prophetic-historical name: the name given in the tradition of the prophets to the recurring pattern of false lordship-claim — from Nimrod's Tower through Pharaoh's declaration through the 450 prophets of Baal through Muawiyah's seizure.
 The word itself means "lordship-claim without divine appointment."
 Every prophet in the chain encountered it.
 Every prophet in the chain resisted it.